GSA-TTS/10x-website/investments/07-investments-in-equitable-tech.md

 ### Bringing mutual aid to underserved communities for post-disaster rebuilding

 Underserved communities are uniquely vulnerable to the impacts of climate change.
-We’re looking at ways to make it easier for public officials and volunteers to provide help to affected areas.
+We're looking at ways to make it easier for public officials and volunteers to provide help to affected areas.

 ### Combating bias in AI/ML